 Another is Everlywell, a fairly new entrant.
 On the other hand, YourLabWork seems to have a lot of typographical errors on its site, and offers a range of test bundles and a few remarkably robust prices (CBC blood test for $30.)
 It says not available in New Jersey, New York, Maryland, Rhode Island and Arizona.

-The takeaway: Things you should know if you’re getting a blood test soon
+If you’re getting a blood test soon…

 - For both insured and uninsured people, it’s important to ask before you go — what is this blood test going to cost me?

 - Inquire about available discounts.
 At one Brooklyn-based laboratory chain, uninsured customers qualify for a 50%-off coupon upon request — but you have to ask for the coupon, we were told during our survey.
 Another lab charges uninsured patients nearly 70% less than clients with insurance.